programa-stic/barf-project/README.md

 large portion of the academic and practitioner communities. *BARF* is an open source binary analysis framework that aims to support a wide range of binary code analysis tasks that are common in the information security discipline.
-*BARF* is a scriptable platform that supports instruction lifting from multiple architectures, binary translation to an intermediate representation, an extensible framework for code analysis plugins and interoperation with external tools such as debuggers, SMT solvers and instrumentation tools.
+It is a scriptable platform that supports instruction lifting from multiple architectures, binary translation to an intermediate representation, an extensible framework for code analysis plugins and interoperation with external tools such as debuggers, SMT solvers and instrumentation tools.
 The